Sikbik/fluxd-rust/fluxd_rust/docs/TROUBLESHOOTING.md

 - Increase `--inflight-per-peer` if requests are underutilized.
 - Pin known-good header peers with `--header-peer`.
 - Temporarily set `--header-lead 0` to remove the cap during initial bootstrap.
+- Consider `--profile high` on large hosts (applies a throughput-oriented preset).

 ## Blocks are far behind headers